-During the onsite phase of the audit, the auditor interviewed three contractors.
+During the onsite phase of the audit, the auditor interviewed two contractors from health services and one volunteer from the chaplain's office.
 All three confirmed completion of the orientation program prior to being granted access to the secure institution.
-There were no volunteers available for the auditor to interview.
-The orientation included education on sexual abuse and sexual harassment, how to report incidents of abuse and rules to avoid physical contact with an Incarcerated individual.
+The orientation included education on sexual abuse and sexual harassment, how to report incidents of abuse and rules to avoid physical contact with an incarcerated individual.
 They also confirmed a requirement to complete a refresher training annually.
 Based on this analysis, the auditor finds the institution in compliance with this provision.